How the rally works

 2. Collect a set minimum of points including the checkpoints that make up the compulsory award theme you have chosen AND

 3. Arrive at the finish checkpoint by 12pm on Sunday (arriving after 12pm but before 4pm will have you classed as a finisher)

 Each year the number of checkpoints varies, as do the rules for visiting them.
 Often, you may visit checkpoints in any order you choose - just ensure you visit enough of them as part of your route to gather sufficient distance and points to be classed as a finisher.

 The checkpoints are located at landmarks such as bridges, pubs, railway stations, churches, farm gates, signs and icons.
-For 2023 the checkpoints are based around the theme of transport.
+For 2024 the checkpoints are based around the theme of our Emergency Responders.

 They are in towns, cities, out in the boondocks, on main roads and back roads.

 They are either 'on the way' to somewhere else or up cul de sacs forcing you to re-trace your kms back to the main road OR find a short cut out of there.

 They are sited predominantly on sealed roads but not always.
 This year there are 3 gravel tracks that add up to over 100km of gravel.